 Contrary to popular belief, tear gas is not a single product.
-In reality, it’s a combination of any of 15 different compounds designed to irritate the mucous membrane.
-Although tear gas can include a wide array of compounds, they are all designed to cause sneezing, temporary blindness, coughing, and tearing.
+In reality, it’s a combination of any of 15 different compounds to irritate the mucous membrane.
+Although tear gas can include a wide array of compounds.
+They are all designed to cause sneezing, temporary blindness, coughing, and tearing.
 The most typical types of tear gas used in the United States falls under the acronyms CS, CR, and CN.

 At Georgia Clean, we provide expert tear gas cleanup solutions for all types of cleanup.
 While the type of tear gas deployed in your home or business may dictate the substances we use to perform the procedure, we ensure the results are the same: a clean home that is free of the remnants of tear gas.

 After your home or business has been contaminated with tear gas, it’s important to contact Georgia Clean as quickly as possible for remediation.
 Our professionals provide fast, effective, and discreet services to stop any further environmental or health damage.
 Our process is based on industry-leading, GA EPD approved methods.
 In addition, we strictly follow all other federal, state, and local regulations.

 During the cleanup process, our staff always wears the proper protective gear!
 That includes a biohazard suit and a full-face respirator.
 Upon entry of your home or business, we will carefully remove all tear gas residue with industrial strength cleaning equipment and chemicals.
 We use an industrial grade vacuum!
 It has special filters to prevent the particles from escaping and being redistributed back into the air.

 Depending on the type of tear gas used, upholstery, carpets, and other cloth-based furniture may need to be moved outside to be properly cleaned.
 We will meticulously clean all hard surfaces and disinfect everything to ensure your business or home is safe for habitation.